wandb/docs/docs/support/best_practices_organize_hyperparameter_searches.md

 tags:
    - None
 ---

-If 10k runs per project (approx.) is a reasonable limit then our recommendation would be to set tags in `wandb.init()` and have a unique tag for each search.
-This means that you'll easily be able to filter the project down to a given search by clicking that tag in the Project Page in the Runs Table.
-For example `wandb.init(tags='your_tag')`  docs for this can be found [here](../ref/python/init.md).
+If the limit of 10,000 runs per project is reasonable, set unique tags in `wandb.init()` for each search.
+This allows efficient filtering of project runs by selecting the corresponding tag in the Project Page's Runs Table.
+For example, use `wandb.init(tags='your_tag')`.
+More documentation is available [here](../ref/python/init.md).